bruceravel/demeter/documentation/Athena/process/mee.rst

 data, but are clearly visible as a step in the |chi| (k) which Fourier transforms into a low-R contribution in the |chi| (R) spectrum.

 :demeter:`athena` offers two relatively simple algorithms to attempt to remove the effect of a step due to multi-electron excitations or small impurities from your data.
 One models the multi-electron excitation as a reflection of the data translated to the position in energy of the excitation.
 The other places an arctangent function at the specified energy.

-Be warned that the algorithm described here requires considerable user input and sufficient knowledge to properly evaluate the results.
+.. caution:: The algorithm described here requires considerable user input and sufficient knowledge to properly evaluate the results.
+   Use this carefully!

 That said, let's carry on.